Non-linear Welfare-Aware Strategic Learning: Proofs

 \begin{proof}

-1. Proof of the necessity: Since the maximization of the decision-maker welfare regardless of $P_X$ needs $f = h$ (otherwise, one can always take the point mass on the point that $f$ misidentifies as the new feature distribution and $f$ is no longer the one maximizing the \textit{decision-maker welfare}), then $h \in \mathcal{F}$ is needed.
-Then the agents need to best respond to $f$ to ensure the maximization of social welfare .
-If there is an arbitrary agent who does not best respond to $f = h$, this means she misses the largest possible improvement and the overall maximization of social welfare is failed.
+1. Proof of necessity: Since the maximization of the decision-maker welfare regardless of $P_X$ needs $f = h$ (otherwise, one can always take the point mass on the point that $f$ misidentifies as the new feature distribution and $f$ is no longer the one maximizing the \textit{decision-maker welfare}), then $h \in \mathcal{F}$ is needed.
+Then the agents need to best respond to $f$ to ensure the safety.
+If there is an arbitrary agent who does not best respond to $f = h$, this means she misunderstands $h$ and this can result in deteriorating qualification.
 Thus, according to Prop. \ref{prop:info}, $h$ itself must be a polynomial of $X$ with at most order $K$ to guarantee agents to best respond.

+Next, consider the situation when $\mathcal{F}$ consists not only linear functions with normalized weights: (i) Firstly, if $\mathcal{F}$ is not linear, we can construct a counter-example: consider $x \in [0,1]$ in $1$-d space and $h(x) = x$. $Q = 0.6$, and the population is a point mass at $0$.
+Then if we deploy $f(x) = x^2$, then every agent with $x = 0$ will change their features to $x = 1$, but deploying $f(x) = x$ will only result in their changing to $x = 0.833$.
+Therefore, $f = h$ does not result in largest $\text{IMP}(f)$.
+This example demonstrates that we cannot even relax $\mathcal{F}$ to the quadratic function class; (ii) Next, if $\mathcal{F}$ is linear and $h = \hat{w}^Tx$, $f = w^Tx$, we first solve the best response as follows: